API Reference¶

 pip install capiscio-mcp # Standalone pip install capiscio-mcp[mcp] # With MCP SDK integration pip install capiscio-mcp[crypto] # With PoP signing/verification

-Quickstart (Server-side): from capiscio_mcp import guard
+Quickstart (@guard decorator): from capiscio_mcp import guard

 @guard(min_trust_level=2)